mdelapenya/testcontainers-go/docs/modules/dapr.md

 <!--/codeinclude-->

 - The key used to internally identify a Component is the component name.
 E.g. `statestore`.
+- The image is the Docker image used by the component.
+E.g. `redis:6-alpine`.
 - Metadata it's a map of strings, where the key is the metadata name and the value is the metadata value.
 It will be used to render a YAML file with the component configuration.

+!!! info
+    Those components with a Docker image will be run as a separate container in the Dapr network, and using Dapr's container ID as the container network mode.

 Each component will result in a configuration file that will be uploaded to the Dapr container, under the `/components` directory.
 It's possible to change this file path with the `WithComponentsPath(path string)` functional option.
 If not passed, the default value is `/components`.